Hemothorax Clinical Presentation

 Penetrating trauma

 Hemothorax from penetrating injury is most commonly caused by direct laceration of a blood vessel.
-While arteries of the chest wall are most commonly the source of hemothorax in penetrating injury, intrathoracic structures, including the heart, should also be considered.
+Although arteries of the chest wall are most commonly the source of hemothorax in penetrating injury, intrathoracic structures, including the heart, should also be considered.

 Pulmonary parenchymal injury is very common in cases of penetrating injury and usually results in a combination of hemothorax and pneumothorax.
 Bleeding in these cases is usually self-limited.[26]